How Is Child Support Determined in Virginia?

 - Independent financial resources of the child

 This is just a partial list of all factors that the courts will consider when deviating from child support guidelines.
-To find out what factors may affect your case, speak with your attorney or reach out to our law firm to discuss your case.
+To find out what factors may affect your case, speak with your attorney or contact our law firm to discuss your case.

 My Child’s Other Parent is Purposefully Unemployed to Avoid Child Support

 Unfortunately, some people will go to great lengths to avoid paying child support.
 This includes tactics such as intentionally remaining unemployed or under-employed.
 When this happens, the courts may impute income for the unemployed or under-employed person as necessary.
-However, income will not be imputed when the unemployed or under-employed parent has custody while school is not in session and when childcare is not available.
+However, income will not be attributed when the unemployed or under-employed parent has custody while school is not in session and childcare is unavailable.

 What About Child Support Modifications?

 Just as the courts can deviate from Virginia’s child support guidelines when necessary, you also have the option to seek a child support modification if your situation calls for it.
-To obtain an amendment, the parent seeking the change in the child support order will have to prove to the courts that there has been a substantive change in circumstances that warrants the modification.
+To obtain an amendment, the parent seeking the change in the child support order must prove to the courts that a substantive change in circumstances warrants the modification.

 Circumstances that may require a child support modification include: